Guide

 • extra labor because the home's electrical layout is awkward.

-4) Climate, equipment tier, and backup strategy
+5) Climate, equipment tier, and backup heat strategy

 Climate affects both system design and price.